• Skip to primary navigation

 Exploring the Best Garden Bed Design

 We have been growing a garden at friend's farm for many years, and we're very thankful for the opportunity.
-Over the years we kind of figured out how much we need of something, like one row of potatoes or one third of a row of carrots.
-But how many potatoes is a row?
-So, this year we started to make ...
+Over the years, we kind of figured out how much we need of something, like one row of potatoes or one third of a row of carrots.
+But how many potatoes are in a row?
+So, this year we started ...

 Read More